JackGreenaway/Rgram/README.md

 # Rgram

-Rgram is a Python library for performing regression histograms and kernel smoothing.
+Rgram is a Python library for performing regressograms and kernel smoothing.
 This repository is designed to provide tools for data analysis and visualization.
 It uses `uv` for dependency management.

 ## Features